yay135/GTEx_NNLS_Deep_Learning/readme.md

 https://docs.docker.com/engine/install/
 We recommend installing docker desktop for simplicity.

-Note: after docker is installed, the commands bellow can be used across platforms such as Windows, Linux ans Max OS.
+Note: after docker is installed, the commands bellow can be used across platforms such as Windows, Linux ans Mac OS.

 ### 2.3 Clone the current project
 Run the following command to clone the project